 The City of Kalamazoo offers an April Spring Clean Up for most yard waste, a monthly brush collection service between the months of May and October, and a scheduled fall leaf collection which typically begins in late October.
 Currently, we are not able to offer any additional yard waste removal services.
 If you are looking to dispose of grass clippings or other yard waste, you must contact a private vendor.

-Free firewood, woodchips, and compost are available to City residents throughout the summer months from our compost facility at 2045 East Michigan Avenue (while supplies last).
+Free firewood and woodchips are available to City residents throughout the summer months at the old compost facility at 2045 East Michigan Avenue (while supplies last).
 All materials are located on the east side of the drive, outside of the gate.
 The facility is just southeast of Schippers Lane.

 Annual holiday tree drop off